dmitriytat/jedi-validate/README.md

 * serialized
 * as a JSON object
-* as FormData.
+* as FormData

-But server answer always has one structure, it is easier to implement.
+But the server response always has one structure.
+It is easier to implement.

 <h2>
     <a name="install"></a>
     Build and Test
 </h2>

 If you would like to build the source code, run tests, or contribute, then first fork or clone this repo onto your local machine.
-Ensure NodeJS is installed and in turn npm.
+Ensure NodeJS and npm are installed.
 Check in a terminal with `node -v` and `npm -v`.

 To install project dependencies first run,